A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Introduction

-In this paper, we perform a comprehensive comparison of different RL algorithms implemented in three frameworks, i.e., Stable-Baselines3 \cite{stable-baselines3}, Keras-rl \cite{framework:plappert2016kerasrl}, and Tensorforce \cite{schaarschmidt2018lift}.
-We investigate which RL algorithm/frameworks may be more suitable for detecting bugs in games and solving the test case prioritization problem.
-Results show that the diversity of hyperparameters that each framework provides impacts its suitability for each of the studied software testing tasks.
-Tensorforce framework tends to be more suitable for detecting bugs as it provides hyperparameters that allow a deeper exploration of the states of the environment while the Stable-baselines framework tends to be more suitable for the test case prioritization problem.
+In this paper, we perform a comprehensive comparison of different DRL algorithms implemented in three frameworks, i.e., Stable-baselines3 \cite{Stable-Baselines3}, Keras-rl \cite{framework:plappert2016kerasrl}, and Tensorforce \cite{schaarschmidt2018lift}.
+We investigate which DRL algorithms/frameworks may be more suitable for detecting bugs in games and solving the test case prioritization problem.
+Results show that the diversity of hyperparameters that each framework provide impacts its suitability for each of the studied software testing tasks.
+Given some algorithms, the Tensorforce framework tends to be more suitable for detecting bugs as it provides hyperparameters that allow a deeper exploration of the states of the environment while the Stable-baselines framework tends to be more suitable for the test case prioritization problem.